 Ransomware has been a growing trend for the past two years, and this is just a culmination, a grand reveal to the wider world of just how big of a threat it is.
 As we write, someone is clicking a link in a spam email or activating macros in a malicious document.

-It’s not just the big shot companies which are in e-Commerce space, retail, or IT industry are experiencing a blip down in a blaze of loss with cyber attacks, but startups are also the victims.
+It’s not just the big shot companies which are in e-Commerce space, retail, or IT industry that are experiencing a blip down in a blaze of loss with cyber attacks, but many startups are also the victims.
 The smart minds, the fresh techies are being brainwashed and being assessed in the cyber terrorism like ransomware.

 How intensive is the cyber threat for startups?

 As a result of this malicious attack, the system doesn’t respond as before.
 The bots sent by hackers would trigger a temporary error in the machine, forcing the system to experience new vulnerabilities like increasing the overloading time, stopping the legitimate web-traffic and crashing the server altogether.
-Worse, sometimes the entire website automatically gets redirected to deceitful web space or irrelevant website, thereby making a genuine website look spam.
+Worse, sometimes the entire website automatically gets redirected to deceitful web space or an irrelevant website, thereby making a genuine website look spam.